Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 optimizations, except for the precomputed paring brackets, that will be compiled down to conditional jumps.

-This interpreter will have single pass, which means that it will already emit the compiled code while still traversing the source code.
+This interpreter will have a single pass, which means that it will already emit the compiled code while still traversing the source code.
 In non-singlepass compilers, the source code may be entirely collected in a new intermediate representation, and then passed to the next pass.